 I recently brought up OxiClean on the All About Cloth Diapers Facebook page.
 And oh boy, did we get a big response.
-I wanted to know how people felt about using it.
+I wanted to know how people felt about using it on their cloth diapers.
 Is it a big no no?
 Or do many moms secretly get their cloth diapers squeaky clean by using it?

 I had no problems at all up until Tide switched their formula.
 You know the one that now includes the little blue flecks.
 After that, things started to go awry.
 Everything seemed clean.
 I didn’t have any stink problems or leaks.
 There was, however, one major problem.
 My daughter’s bottom seemed to be red all the time.